platformio/platformio-docs/plus/unit-testing.rst

 PIO Unit Testing
 ================

 PIO Unit Testing allows segregating each part of the firmware/program and testing that the individual parts are working correctly.
 Using |PIOUTE| you can execute the same tests on the local host machine (native), on the multiple local embedded devices/boards (connected to local host machine), or on both.
-When testing both, PIO Plus builds firmware on the host machine, uploads into a target device, starts tests, and collects the test results into test reports.
+When testing both, PlatformIO builds firmware on the host machine, uploads into a target device, starts tests, and collects the test results into test reports.
 The final information will be shown on the host side with informative output and statistic.

 Using :ref:`pioremote` you can start unit tests on the **Remote Device** from anywhere in the world or integrate with :ref:`ci` systems.